OpenJML/openjml.github.io/tutorial/AssertStatement.md

 # Assert statements (`assert` clauses)

-JML *assert* statement state a condition that is expected to hold at a point within the body of a method.
-They are not part of a method's interface specification, but they can help (staticly) debug the execution of a method or, sometimes, provide a lemma that aids in the verification of the method body.
+A JML *assert* statement states a condition that is expected to hold at a point within the body of a method.
+Such statements are not part of a method's interface specification, but they can help (either staticly with ESC or at runtime with RAC)  debug the execution of a method or, sometimes, provide a lemma that aids in the verification of the method body.

 An assert statement is simple: in a JML comment, it is just the **assert**